VeraPancaldiLab/GEMDeCan/README.md

 For the sample parser tool, you simply have to use it like a regular python script, with the path to your illumina files as an argument :
 `python3 sample_parser.py <path_to_files> `

+If you really need to use STAR before running the deconvolution, you need to provide aditionnal informations described above.
+The gene length can be obtained by parsing a GTF annotation.
+An exemple script to make such a file is provided in the `Tools` directory.

 ## Deconvolution
 Last part of the pipeline runs a deconvolution algorithm on the quantified samples.